SpicyRicecaker/sylveon/README.md

 Have no idea how to stream object/scene data into WGSL.
 But we need to do this if we're going to procedurally generate meshes.
 Also need to figure out how to do ray triangle intersections.

-Good program to show displacements (https://webgpufundamentals.org/webgpu/lessons/resources/wgsl-offset-computer.html)
+Good program to show displacements (https://webgpufundamentals.org/webgpu/lessons/resources/wgsl-offset-computer.html), Section of Webgpu Spec that says this: (https://www.w3.org/TR/WGSL/#alignment-and-size).